Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - The locality was always vaguely disquieting, even in the broad glare of afternoon,

 - but I perceived, after a moment, that the other eyes were __regarding__ us less than twenty feet away.

+- So engrossed was she that she had no consciousness of being observed, and one emotion after another crept into her face like __objects into a slowly developing picture__.